kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 1.  **Subresource Validation:** The incoming subresource object itself (e.g., the `autoscaling/v1.Scale` object) is validated using *its own* declarative rules.
 2.  **Storage Layer Application:** The resource's storage layer logic translates the validated subresource update into changes on the primary resource's fields (e.g., mapping the `Scale` object's `spec.replicas` to the `Deployment` object's `spec.replicas`).
 3.  **Primary Resource Validation:** The *modified primary resource* (e.g., `Deployment`) is then validated using *its* standard declarative validation rules.
+The subresources paramater is available for use in conditional validation (e.g. `+k8s:ifSubresource('/scale')`)
-4.  **Ratcheting:** Ratcheting is applied during the primary resource validation, skipping checks on fields that were not affected by the subresource update.
+4.  **Ratcheting:** Ratcheting is applied during the both subresource and primary resource validation, skipping checks on fields that were not affected by the subresource update.

 **Support required:**